LAT 26°42′N · LON 80°03′W · GRID 17R

 Yes.
 The gap assessment is the starting point.
 We continue with SSP and POA&M development, prioritized remediation support, and preparation for the formal assessment process.

-Know where you stand
+Know where you stand before the requirement reaches the contract.

 Start with a focused CMMC readiness assessment for your South Florida defense contracting environment.
 We will send a written scoping summary within two business days, or a candid recommendation if it isn't the right fit.